 I did a lot of programming in Draco, asside from the stuff mentioned above.
 One set of programs was an old Ultima-style system where people could write role-playing games.
 CP/M didn't come with graphics by default, but I had a CompuPro graphics board which I used to good effect (it had the same graphics as the old Radio Shack Colour Computers).
 I distributed Draco as shareware, and made something like $1000 with it.
 I don't really know how many people used it, but I know there were at least a dozen or so, since they sent me some of their programs.
 I probably still have old letters with uncashed cheques or money orders in them, since my policy was that I wouldn't cash them until I had responded to the letter, and I am terrible at doing that!
 I also did some contract work, a database system and a text formatting system.
 For those who are curious, here (37.5K) is the full source for the assembler.

 Since most of the younger folks today have never even heard of CP/M, which was a very small operating system (Control Program for Microprocessors) from Digital Research, it is clear that I eventually had to switch to something else.
 Like many other UNIX fans, I was immediately struck by the multitasking, graphics, and shell abilities of the then-new Commodore Amiga computer.
 It could multitask a full GUI system in 256K of memory!
 It had advanced colour graphics and a pair of custom processors!
-So, I bought one of the early ones (it still works, and is hooked up to my TV set), and naturally decided to port Draco to the Amiga.
+So, I bought one of the early ones (last time I tried it, it still worked), and naturally decided to port Draco to the Amiga.
 That was another cross-compiler exercise, but in that case it was helped by having a serial link between my CP/M computer and the A1000.
 Eventually I got that new version hosted on the Amiga, and proceeded to do a lot of improvements, like adding IEEE floating point, greatly improving the code generated, etc. It's still basically the same compiler, however.

 With that compiler (which was first done on the A1000 with two floppy drives and 512K of RAM), I again did a lot of programming.
 This included porting over my Ultima-style game system (called Explore), but that never got good enough to release.
 Other new projects included a library for reading and writing IFF (Interchange File Format) multimedia files before Commodore released their own, a shared library and driver for a good 68K disassembler, and a port of the old Peter Langston Empire game (a multi-player non-graphical economics/war/diplomacy game).
 The latter was again released as shareware, and I still have contribution letters for it, too.
 From now on, I think I'll just give things away, so I don't have to feel guilty about not answering shareware letters!
 One fellow (Hi Hakan!) wrote a graphical front end for Amiga Empire, and several of my friends and co-workers have fond memories of the hours we spent plotting the demise of the others' nations.
 One of my Amiga projects in Draco was the Toy language and compiler, which was done for a series of magazine articles.